lamepic/ftracker/frontend/tracker/README.md

 # list copied users in trail popup

-# archive copy of document to user department.
+# archive copy of document to user department - in progres